The Best Coffee Roaster You can Buy

 • Roast control: Look for a roaster that allows precise control over roast time and temperature.
 Programmable roasters with digital displays and multiple heat settings provide the most control over the roasting process.
 This allows you to achieve your desired roast level and flavor profile.

-• Material: Drum roasters made of cast iron, stainless steel or ceramic typically produce better, more even roasts.
-Avoid non-stick coatings which can impart a chemical flavor to the beans.
+• Material: Drum roasters made of cast iron, stainless steel, or ceramic typically produce better, more even roasts.
+Avoid non-stick coating, which can impart a chemical flavor to the beans.
 Stainless steel roasters also tend to be the most durable and easiest to clean.

 • Additional features: Other useful features to consider include a built-in catalytic converter to reduce smoke, a chaff collector to capture husks, and a cooling tray to quickly cool roasted beans.
 Some roasters also have smoke suppression systems and software to log your roast profiles.